 In fall 2020, UNF joined the global movement to transform the way we respond to sexual violence.
-This public awareness campaign is victim-centered and designed to end the cycle of violence.
+This public awareness campaign, continued through 2022, is victim-centered and designed to end the cycle of violence.
 Educational workshops were presented to students and employees.
 The workshops provided non-judgmental tools and support measures to assist survivors.
+Campaign posters are also displayed throughout campus with educational messages and resources.